gpbonillas/ProductManagement/README.md

    * Design the Rateable Interface.
 Practice 7-1
    * Enable Products Review and Rating.
 Practice 7-2
    * Test the Product Review Functionality.
 Practice 7-3

+8. Arrays and Loops
+   * Allow Multiple Reviews for a Product.
+Practice 8-1